 Port Configuration is applied to change the setting of each port.
 In this configuration function, you can set/reset the following functions.
+The Port No. is clickable.
+After it is clicked, a pop-up window including the same configuration table for a specific port will be shown.
 All of them are described in detail below.